kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 The `PonsDictionary` and `CollinsGermanDicionary` `Lookup($word)` methods return **HTML** (or optionally **XML** in the case of PonsDictionary) that is specific to the the PONS and Collins Dictionary websites, respectively.
 The format of this HTML is undocumented.
 It is custom, site-specific HTML.

-Since both the HTML tags and the many CSS used are undocumented, in order to extract the actual dicionary definitions (and any associated sample expressions) from the HTML, you must study the HTML results and implement aqs solution; for example, create custom `XPath` queries to extract from the HTML, the dictionary definitions and any associated sample expressions.
+Since both the HTML tags and the many CSS used are undocumented, in order to extract the  dictionary definitions (and any associated sample expressions) from the HTML, you must study the HTML results and implement aqs solution; for example, create custom `XPath` queries to extract from the HTML, the dictionary definitions and any associated sample expressions.
 TThe `PonsIterator`and `CollinsIterator` classes are attempt to do this.